-During the second half of 2022, Verizon received 7,592 subpoenas in civil cases and 29 orders in civil cases.
-The 7,592 civil subpoenas sought information about 92,901 customer selectors, and the 29 civil orders sought information about 45 customer selectors.
-Excluding one large subpoena, the other 7,591 civil subpoenas sought information about 13,479 customer selectors.
-The term "customer selector" refers to an identifier (most often a telephone number) that specifies a given customer.
+During the second half of 2024, Verizon received 8,975 subpoenas in civil cases.
+The 8,975 civil subpoenas sought information about 19,291 customer selectors.
+The term "customer selector" refers to an identifier (mo t often a telephone number) that specifie a given customer.
 Demands often seek information about multiple selectors pertaining to the same customer.
 (For example, a demand may seek information on multiple phone numbers belonging to the same customer.)
 For this reason, the number of selectors listed in this Transparency Report is typically greater than the number of customer accounts.
-Approximately 64% of the civil requests we received sought information on only one selector (and thus only one customer), and about 92% sought information regarding three or fewer selectors (and thus three or fewer customers).
-During the second half of 2022, we did not produce any data in response to 42% of civil discovery requests.
-Like with criminal demands, some civil requests were legally invalid or should have been directed toward different providers.
-However, the most common reason why we did not produce records in civil cases was that responsive records were no longer available by the time we received the request.
+Approximately 60% of the civil requests we received sought information on only one selector (and thus only one customer), and over 90% sought information regarding three or fewer selectors (and thus three or fewer customers).
+During the second half of 2024, we did not produce any data in response to 49% of civil discovery requests.
+Like with criminal demands, some civil requests were legally invalid or should have been directed toward di erent providers.
+However, the most common reason why we did not produce records in civil cases was that responsive records were no longer available by the time when we received the request.
 While law enforcement demands in criminal cases typically seek relatively recent records, civil requests are often submitted long after the relevant events have occurred.
 As we retain customer records only for the duration necessary to meet our business needs, many civil requests seek records that have already surpassed our record retention periods.